matter-labs/zksync-era/docs/specs/l1_l2_communication/l1_to_l2.md

-Whenever a priority transaction is processed, the `numberOfPriorityTransactions` gets incremented by 1, while `priorityOperationsRollingHash` is assigned to `keccak256(priorityOperationsRollingHash, processedPriorityOpHash)`, where `processedPriorityOpHash` is the hash of the priority operations that has been just processed.
+Whenever a priority transaction is processed, the `numberOfPriorityTransactions` gets incremented by 1, while `priorityOperationsRollingHash` is assigned to `keccak256(priorityOperationsRollingHash, processedPriorityOpHash)`, where `processedPriorityOpHash` is the hash of the priority operations that have been just processed.

 Also, for each priority transaction, we [emit](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L966)